mobilizeamerica/api/README.md

 their request will be limited.

 ### `cursor`
-We've started rolling out cursor based pagination for performance reasons on certain endpoints.
+We default to using cursor based pagination for performance reasons.
 This uses the `cursor` query param, and will populate in the `next` and `previous` links.
-This will still respect `per_page`.
+This still respects `per_page`.
 The data returned should be the same as if you increment the `page` query param.

 You can still use the `page` param to select a starting page, and cursor pagination will start from there with the `next` and `previous` links.